Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 One may well ask whether the methods of this paper could be used to prove (potential) modularity of curves of genus~$g \ge 3$ whose Jacobians have trivial endomorphism rings.
 At the moment, this seems exceedingly unlikely without some substantial new idea.
 All generalizations of the Taylor--Wiles method to this point require that the automorphic representations in question are associated to the Betti cohomology groups of locally symmetric spaces, or the coherent cohomology groups of Shimura varieties, which have integral structures and hence allow one to talk about \emph{congruences} between automorphic forms.
 Symplectic motives of rank~$2g$ over~$\Q$ are conjecturally associated to automorphic representations for the (split) orthogonal group~$\SO_{2g+1}$ (when~$g=1$ or~$g = 2$, there are well-known exceptional isomorphisms which allow us to replace~$\SO_{2g+1}$ by the groups~$\GL_2$ and~$\GSp_4$ respectively).
 Following~\cite{MR3165645}, Gross has made some precise conjectures concerning the level structures of newforms associated to such conjectural automorphic representations in~\cite{MR3535358}.

 The automorphic representations contributing to the Betti cohomology groups of locally symmetric spaces have regular infinitesimal characters, so can only be used for~$g=1$.
 The automorphic representations contributing to the coherent cohomology of orthogonal Shimura varieties are representations of the inner form~$\SO(2g-1,2)$ of~$\SO_{2g+1}$ (which is non-split if~$g>1$), whose infinity components~$\pi_\infty$ are furthermore either discrete series, or non-degenerate limits of discrete series.

-If~$g=1$, the representations are discrete series, and if~$g=2$, they are non-degenerate limits of discrete series, but if~$g\ge 3$, then neither possibility occurs, so the automorphic representations do not contribute to the cohomology (of any kind) of the corresponding Shimura variety.
+If~$g=1$, the representations considered by Gross in~\cite{MR3535358} are discrete series, and if~$g=2$, they are non-degenerate limits of discrete series, but if~$g\ge 3$, then neither possibility occurs, so the automorphic representations do not contribute to the cohomology (of any kind) of the corresponding Shimura variety.
 (Another way of seeing this is to compute the possible infinitesimal characters of the automorphic representations corresponding to automorphic vector bundles on the Shimura variety, or equivalently the Hodge--Tate weights of the expected $2g$-dimensional symplectic Galois representations; one finds that no Hodge--Tate weight can occur with multiplicity bigger than~$2$, while the symplectic Galois representations coming from the \'etale $H^1$ of a curve of genus~$g$ have weights~$0,1$ each occurring with multiplicity~$g$.)
 In particular, the general modularity problem for curves of genus~$g \ge 3$ seems at least as hard as proving non-solvable cases of the Artin conjecture for totally even representations, and even proving the modularity of a single such curve with Mumford--Tate group~$\GSp_{2g}$ seems completely out of reach.